*Updated November 26, 2019

 Whatever projects a dealer could come across, Veto packs have the means to support them.

 When it comes to closing a deal, results are a contractor’s best friend.
-With the Foobot air quality monitoring system, dealers are guaranteed just that.
+With the uHoo air quality monitoring sensor, showing results becomes simple.

-Foobots take stock of the temperature, humidity, particulate matter, and volatile organic compounds inside a home.
 As informative as it is for the customer, it’s just as valuable for dealers.
-By placing a monitor inside a client’s home for a short period of time, dealers can measure and graph the differences in air environment before and after their work is completed.
+By placing a monitor inside a client’s home for a short period of time, dealers can measure the differences in air environment before and after their work is completed.
 This makes it easy for the customers to see exactly how much better the dealer’s work has made their life.

-Systems like Foobot help ensure customer satisfaction and loyalty in the long term, earning it a prominent spot on our list of must have HVAC tools.
+Sensors like uHoo help ensure customer satisfaction and loyalty in the long term, earning it a prominent spot on our list of must have HVAC tools.

 Similar to the air quality monitor, energy monitors allow for dealers and technicians to simply perform their job better by giving them significant data for either their own use or for instructional use by the client.

-By connecting directly to a breaker or electrical grid, a home energy monitor can report the specific usage metrics of devices within the home via smartphone apps.
+By connecting directly to the electrical grid, a home energy monitor can report the specific usage metrics of devices within the home via smartphone apps.

 Another entry in the monitors-with-apps category, the Honeywell Leak Detector notifies customers via the app when the system recognizes a leak in a home water system.